TriantafyllosFamprikatzis/Game-Show-App/README.md

 ## Game-Show-App
-###### TechDegree-Project-6

-In this project, I have created a browser version of "Wheel of Success" or else "Wheel of Fortune", a word guessing game where players will click letters from an onscreen keyboard to try to guess a random phrase.
+In this project, I have developed a browser version of "Wheel of Success" or else "Wheel of Fortune", a word guessing game where players will click letters from an onscreen keyboard to try to guess a random phrase.

 ###### GAME RULES